 The Elkhorn Mountain Endurance Runs created interest ultra marathon running in the local area.
 A group of local runners, loosely organized as the Helena Ultra Runners League (HURL) took over organization of the event in 2005.
 HURL changed the race format to a 50 mile run using more trail and less road than the original event, and changed the name to the HURL Elkhorn Endurance Runs.

 A 50K distance was added in 2006, and a 23K option was added in 2010.

 New courses were laid out for all distances for the 2012 event, so that we could incorporate the historic Town of Elkhorn into the 50 mile course.
 All three courses were revised in 2015 to accommodate a new start/finish area.
 This change took out some of the maintained road sections of the course and replaced it with single track.
-The 2015 changes were well received, so we are sticking with these courses for now.

 All trail portions of the course are in remote, roadless areas.
 You may encounter horseback riders, bicycle riders, or hikers on the trails, but all trails are for non-motorized use only.
 The primitive road portions of the 50 mile and 50K courses may be used by ATV and four-wheel drive vehicles, but access is still very difficult.
 You may also encounter deer, elk, moose, and bear anywhere along the courses.